 Marginal product is referred to as the additional product that is produced as a result of adding an additional unit of input.
-In other words, change in production output due to the change in production input is known as marginal product.
+In other words, a change in production output due to the change in production input is known as marginal product.

 The change obtained in the output is done by changing only the input, whereas all other factors of production such as land, capital remained unchanged.

-It plays an important role in the analysis of short run production.
+It plays an important role in the analysis of short-run production.
 Its role is critical in understanding the law of supply.
-Marginal product is the most important short run production term.
+Marginal product is the most important short-run production term.

 The mathematical representation of marginal product formula is

 Marginal Product = Change in Output/ Change in Input

 Or Marginal Product = (Qn – Qn-1) / (Ln – Ln-1)

 Qn = Total product at time n